(Almost) Every Bike Is OK For Your First Triathlon

 WHAT WOULD I DO DIFFERENTLY IF I WERE STARTING TRIATHLON AGAIN

-On our second year into triathlon, my wife and I bought our first road bikes.
+In our second year in triathlon, my wife and I bought our first road bikes.
 As we live in the alps, we hesitated for months between an aero bike, a climbing bike, or a triathlon bike.
 We both went for the aero version of it and changed the cassettes for having easing gears.
-Anna is still really happy about it, and I personally think I would go with a climbing bike instead if I could decide again.
+Anna is still pleased about it, and I think I would go with a climbing bike instead if I could decide again.